MGelein/dnd-tools/README.md

 Regex to chance to inventory shop:
 `if(size >= $3) inventory.push({name: "$1", price:"$2"});`

+To package the app you need pkg (npm install -g pkg).
+Then run:
+`pkg dnd.js --targets host`

 TODO:
 - Need to add Legendary actions to monsters
 - Add Reactions to monster